grokify/ringcentral-sdk-ruby/docs/quickstart.md

 platform.authorize("myUsername", "myExtension", "myPassword")
 ```

+See the [Authorization section](usage/authorization/Authorization.md) for more examples, including
+how to use an `OAuth2::AccessToken` directly.

 ## Creating Requests

 Requests are made using the inclued Faraday client which adds the requisite OAuth bearer token.